tbenavi1/RetroDetector/docs/source/installation.rst

    wget https://github.com/conda-forge/miniforge/releases/latest/download/Mambaforge-Linux-x86_64.sh
    bash Mambaforge-Linux-x86_64.sh

+If you don't have this setup, you can download and install the file that corresponds to your OS and architecture, according to the table `here <https://github.com/conda-forge/miniforge#mambaforge>`_.

 You will then need to close and restart your terminal.
 If you want to prevent Conda from activating the base environment by default, you can run the following:

 .. code-block:: console